HD 150248

-HD 150248 is a Sun-like star 87 light-years (26.6 parsecs) from the Sun.
-HD 150248 is a G-type star and a near solar twin.
+HD 150248 is a binary star system in the constellation Scorpius, close to the border with Ara.
+Its primary component is a G-type star, notable for being a near solar twin.
 HD 150248's photometric color is also very close to that of the Sun; however, it has a lower abundance of metals, and has an apparent visual magnitude of 7.02.
-At 6.2 billion years old, this star is 1.6 billion years older than the Sun and has passed the stable burning stage.
-HD 150248 is found on the border between the constellations Scorpius and Ara.
+At 8.1 billion years old, this star is over three billion years older than the Sun.